Animated Trips Part II: Personal Souvenirs

 At StopTrik, I have granted myself a privilege of naming my individual Special Mention.
 This year I have felt huge attraction to Brazilian film Tango made by Pedro Giongo and Francisco Gusso.
 What I appreciate about Tango above all is its narrative sophistication.

 Thorough reflection on destructive forces equally overtaking primal rituals and advanced mass culture is apparent and powerful.
-The chosen one indulges in gluttony only to eventually die from starvation, in the same manner as the whole community exploits resources and abuses the others only to become sick, frightened and defenceless.
+The chosen one indulges in gluttony only to eventually die from starvation, in the same manner as the whole community exploits resources and abuses the others only to become sick, frightened and defenseless.

 Three wise monkeys whose task is to initiate the ritual again and again know how pathological are the moments of common happiness, and how disgusting become the moments of common misery.
 The authors play with the viewer's willingness to interpret the film as an adaptation of some well-known myth but here all the precisely crafted cut-out silhouettes and settings serve the purpose of intellectual deception.